freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/020_Indentation/+page.md

 }
 ```

-In the following example, however, the line with the least indentation is
+In the following example, the line with the least indentation is
 `for every concept of type Text.` Its indentation will define the margin.
 It will
 not be indented.
-However,
+On the other hand,
 the text `This is` will be indented 10 spaces, `literal text` will be indented 8 spaces, etc.

 ```ts